ericaro/mrepo/README.md

 will give you the current branch.

-But what is the branches distribution in the workspace ?
+But what is the branches distribution in all the workspace ?

     $ a -count git rev-parse --abbrev-ref HEAD
       24   dev